Enhanced Piezoelectricity of Electrospun Polyvinylidene Fluoride Fibers for Energy Harvesting.

 MetadataShow full item record

-Piezoelectric polymers are promising energy materials for wearable and implantable applications, for replacing bulk batteries in small and flexible electronics.
-Therefore, many research studies are focused on understanding the behaviour of polymers at a molecular level and designing new polymer-based generators using polyvinylidene fluoride (PVDF).
-In this work, we investigated the influence of voltage polarity and ambient relative humidity in electrospinning of PVDF for energy harvesting applications.
-A multi-technique approach combining microscopy and spectroscopy was conducted to study the content of β-phase and piezoelectric properties of PVDF fibers.
-We shed new light on β-phase crystallization in electrospun PVDF and showed the enhanced piezoelectric response of PVDF fiber-based generator produced with the negative voltage polarity at a relative humidity of 60%.
+Piezoelectric polymers are promising energy materials for wearable and implantable applications for replacing bulky batteries in small and flexible electronics.
+Therefore, many research studies are focused on understanding the behavior of polymers at a molecular level and designing new polymer-based generators using polyvinylidene fluoride (PVDF).
+In this work, we investigated the influence of voltage polarity and ambient relative humidity in electrospinning of PVDF for energy-harvesting applications.
+A multitechnique approach combining microscopy and spectroscopy was used to study the content of the β-phase and piezoelectric properties of PVDF fibers.
+We shed new light on β-phase crystallization in electrospun PVDF and showed the enhanced piezoelectric response of the PVDF fiber-based generator produced with the negative voltage polarity at a relative humidity of 60%.
 Above all, we proved that not only crystallinity but also surface chemistry is crucial for improving piezoelectric performance in PVDF fibers.
-Controlling relative humidity and voltage polarity, increased d33 piezoelectric coefficient for PVDF fibers more than 3 times and allowed to generate power density of 0.6 µW·cm-2 from PVDF membranes.
-This study showed that electrospinning technique can be used as a single-step process for obtaining a vast spectrum of PVDF fibers exhibiting different physicochemical properties with β-phase crystallinity reaching up to 73%.
-The humidity and voltage polarity are critical factors in respect of chemistry of material on piezoelectricity of PVDF fibers, which establishes a novel route to engineer materials for energy harvesting and sensing applications.
+Controlling relative humidity and voltage polarity increased the d33 piezoelectric coefficient for PVDF fibers by more than three times and allowed us to generate a power density of 0.6 μW·cm-2 from PVDF membranes.
+This study showed that the electrospinning technique can be used as a single-step process for obtaining a vast spectrum of PVDF fibers exhibiting different physicochemical properties with β-phase crystallinity reaching up to 74%.
+The humidity and voltage polarity are critical factors in respect of chemistry of the material on piezoelectricity of PVDF fibers, which establishes a novel route to engineer materials for energy-harvesting and sensing applications.

 External DOI: https://doi.org/10.1021/acsami.0c02578